dfandrich/oldmailconvert/README.md

 # oldmailconvert

-This is a set of scripts for converting mail from various historic mail formats into RFC822-style messages.
+This is a set of scripts for converting e-mail from various historic mail formats into RFC822-style messages.
+These were written to convert some old message archives into an format suitable for indexing and reading using modern e-mail management software.

-These were written to convert some old message archives into an format suitable for indexing and reading using modern software.
+The output of each script is one of a number of possible formats, but each is supported by modern software.
+The results can later be easily converted into a consistent format if needed (see the *Other programs* section below).

 ## Programs